 The perfect wine for your BBQ

-1. Wine must have must have a “big” enough taste to stand up to the strong tastes of BBQ’ed food.
+- Wine must have must have a robust taste to stand up to the strong tastes of BBQ’ed food.

-4. Red wine can be slightly chilled to about 19 deg C. This can be achieved by placing the wine in the fridge for about 30 minute prior to serving.
+- Red wine can be slightly chilled to about 19 deg C, which makes it a bit more refreshing on a hot day.
+Place the wine in the fridge for about 30 minutes prior to serving.

 Tip: If you add a little carbonated (soda) water to your white or rose wine, your “Spritzer” is a refreshing and a lower alcohol drink.
 Great for the hot day around the BBQ.

 Cheese-and-wine events are slowly reappearing, but this time with a little more sophistication.
 Thanks to newly refined tastes and an appreciation for culinary diversity, we are more specific in our choices of cheeses and wines.
 With careful menu design, you can create a sensory extravaganza through the fine arts of wines and cheese.

 Choose 3 to 4 cheeses at most.
 If possible, stick to a single region for your cheeses and your wines.
 Generally, each cheese is matched with a single wine, so choose carefully and try to match region to region.

 Contrary to popular belief, many wines are not good partners to certain cheeses.
 Follow these guidelines for optimal pairings:

 Sweeter or fruitier wines are a safer choice and tannic wines which tend to deliver a metallic taste if mismatched.

 - Off dry Riesling is the most cheese friendly of the whites.

 So, at your next cheese-and-wine party,serve: